Faith in Small Places

 Allen: Very different in the two towns that I've lived in.
 So I moved to Cody, Wyoming in 2020.
 That was a really interesting experience.
 And then I moved to Laramie a year ago.
 I would say fundamentally different experiences—almost no connection between them in how different it's been.

-Nancy: I would love just to hear, like, as a person of faith and who is active in education and outreach in relationship to faith—how do you define common ground?
+Nancy: I would love just to hear how you—as a person of faith and who is active in education and outreach in relationship to faith—define “common ground”?

 So obviously I think the common ground is, as a Christian, the belief that we’re all created in the image of God and that there's that divine spark within everyone.
 So the common ground is that shared humanity and that shared divinity that's within all of us.
 And so finding that common ground is almost not a constructive process but a deconstructive one—like a removal of barriers and artificial subdivisions and categories and lenses through which we view and interact with the world.
 If we can strip all that away and just experience that shared humanity and divinity within each other, that’s the goal.